gitter-badger/iolcus/README.md

                                                             // ["notes"]["2015-05-23"]
 ````

-- note: `JSONPath` is essentially an array of `JSONIndex` values.
+> Note: `JSONPath` is essentially an array of `JSONIndex` values.
 It can be constructed from the sequence of `JSONIndex` values or from a literal.
 It can be used in the subsript accessor as well.